henfang/ChartExtract/README.md

  Click and drag on the yellow points to move them.
 Only the most recently selected point's value will be displayed.

+ Top left is supposed to be a mini-map (not finished)

  ![Example of use](https://github.com/henfang/ChartExtract/blob/master/example.png?raw=true)